unjica/unjica/README.md

    **Option 2: External cron service**

-   Use a service like cron-job.org, Upstash, or GitHub Actions to call your `/api/scheduler` endpoint hourly.
+   Use a service like cron-job.org, Upstash, or GitHub Actions to call your `/api/scheduler` endpoint daily.

    **Option 3: Local development**